Russiankids/Spooky-JSM-on-Python/README.md

 Not all monsters have been implemented due to the fact that most of the monsters are made on a three-dimensional basis or they are useless.

-Spooky Jumpscare Mansion 2D Demake!
+Spooky's Jumpscare Mansion 2D Demake!

 Russian \ English support